Goetian/Goetian/README.md

 - 👋 Hi, I’m @Goetian (chris will do just fine)
 - 👀 I’m interested to learn new stuff.
 - 🌱 Hamburg, Germany.
-- 🌱 I’m currently learning Swift, JavaFX
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on everthing
 - 📫 How to reach me, just text me here.
 I will check by
 - I speak German and English